tradej/content/tools/devassistant/about.md

     $ pip3 install devassistant --user

-If you do this, however, you will not have any assistant available, and will have to [install them yourself](#about.md/##Installing New Assistants).
+If you do this, however, you will not have any assistants available, and will have to [install them yourself](#about.md/##Installing New Assistants).

 ## Under the Hood